Welcome to Old Glasgow Pubs.Due to popular demand Glasgow Pubs & Publicans has been re-printed . To order your copy Click here.

 This web site has been developed to record our local landmarks and to give a brief history on when the pub was established.
 The site will also record all the publicans who held the licence for the establishment and to record as much information on the pub as possible to insure that it will never be lost.
 So many of the local pubs in this great city have been demolished and the names of them have been forgotten, this site will hopefully bring back some good memories.

 Do you know the name of this pub on the right hand side of the image above ?
-If so click here and tell us all about it.

 The New Era Bar, Gorbals.

 Robert Lachlan, Wine & Spirit Merchant.
 Possibly 23 Church Street, Hamilton.